Levada do Caldeirao Verde and Inferno - Best Levada and Waterfall Hike in Madeira | Detailed Trail Description | 11 Tunnels

 The landscape at this Levada trail is spectacular.

-Do you like to know more about Madeira, the Levada and waterfall hiking trails, sunrise and sunsets, the Pico Arieiro hike, excellent natural pools and beaches, and food specialities?
-Check out my new guides with tips for an excellent stay on this breathtaking island of Portugal.
+If you would like to know more about Madeira, don't miss out on my other guides: Levada and waterfall hiking trails, sunrise and sunsets, the Pico Arieiro hike, excellent natural pools and beaches, and food specialities?
+Check out my new guides with tips for a perfect stay on this breathtaking island of Portugal.

 Map Madeira with 19 Highlights